Impact of Sports

 The Charlotte Hornets (NBA), Carolina Panthers (NFL), Charlotte Checkers (AHL), Charlotte Knights (AAA Baseball), Charlotte Hounds (MLL) and Charlotte Independence (USL) all have a home in Charlotte.
 In addition, more than 90 percent of NASCAR premier series racing teams all call the region home along with three major NASCAR races at Charlotte Motor Speedway.

 Professional sporting events don’t end there.
-International CONCACAF and Champions Cup soccer matches at Bank of America Stadium, the Wells Fargo Championship, PGA Championship in 2017 and the NBA All-Star Game in 2017 have selected Charlotte to play host, creating valuable exposure opportunities for the city that garner national and international viewership and media attention.
+International CONCACAF and Champions Cup soccer matches at Bank of America Stadium, the Wells Fargo Championship and the PGA Championship in 2017 have selected Charlotte to play host, creating valuable exposure opportunities for the city that garner national and international viewership and media attention.
 Collegiate events are a proven draw for Charlotte and economic generator as well.
 Major events span the ACC Football Championship, Belk Bowl, CIAA Men’s & Women’s Basketball Tournament and more.

 The CRVA continues to support the recruitment and hosting of these events because they consistently produce sizable economic impact and are a sound return on investment for the Charlotte community.
 Visitor spending from these events benefit the businesses in our community that wouldn’t experience that impact otherwise when fans stay in hotels, dine in restaurants, utilize various services, visit attractions and much more, ultimately creating valuable tax revenue for the city.
 In addition, these events also generate impact based on the new spending that occurs by this direct spending in other industries, creating a powerful trickle-down effect that helps the entire community.